NASA-SW-VnV/CoCoSim/INSTALL.md

     Function `cocosim2/scripts/install_cocosim_lib.m` is responsible of copying all required external libraries to the right destination in our repository.
     It needs `git` to clones external repositories from github and copy some of their code on the right place on CoCoSim.
-    Read function `cocosim2/scripts/install_cocosim_lib.m` to know what are the external libraries are copied to cocosim2 to do it manually in case the function failed for internet connection or `git` issues.
+    In case the function failed for internet connection or `git` issues, Read function `cocosim2/scripts/install_cocosim_lib.m` to know what are the external libraries are copied to cocosim2 to do it manually.

      * Navigate back to `cocosim` then run `start_cocosim` from the Matlab Command window.

 3. In your terminal, go first to `scripts` folder in `cocosim` and run the `install_cocosim` script.
     ```
-    >cd CoCoSim/scripts
+    >cd scripts
     >./install_cocosim
     ```